MichaelCurrin/vsc-extension-quickstart/docs/README.md

     ![sample 2](_media/sample-2.png)

-## What is the project?
+## What is this project?

-- An auto-generated Hello World VS Code extension
+- It started as auto-generated simple _Hello World_ VS Code extension
-- I added screenshots and thorough docs
+- I added preview screenshots, thorough docs and links to external resources
-- It is available as a Template repo so you can easily get your own copy
+- The repo is available as a _template_ so you can easily get your own copy

 ## About